Manage Email addresses | Article Series table of content | Click to expand

 Part B – this part includes all the menu option that relates to Exchange Online information and the various management tasks.
-In the next section, you can read more information about specific menu option.
+In the next section, you can read more information about a specific menu option.

 Part C, D – this part relates to Azure Active Directory infrastructure.
-In case that we need to export information about Azure Active Directory infrastructure users, we will need to create a separated PowerShell session (using menu 11).
+In case we need to export information about Azure Active Directory infrastructure users, we will need to create a separated PowerShell session (using menu 11).

 Part E – include a menu option that will help you to exit from the PowerShell script menu or disconnect the remote PowerShell session.